sf-wdi-19-20/WDI21staging/CatchPhrasely/readme.md

 * A phrase object should have the properties: `_id`, `word`, & `definition`

-* The app should hold an array of hard-coded phrases.
-This will serves as our "database".
-(Make some phrases up!)
+* The app should, for now, store hard-coded phrases as an array of objects.
+This will serves as a temporary "database" of sorts.
+(Create some phrases!)

 ###General Guidelines
 * Start an express project with all the necessary requirements
-* Create an index (home) page
+* Create an `index.html` (home) page
-* Serve up your static assets (html, css, js) in a public directory
+* Serve up your static assets in a public directory
+* Use bower to require any libraries and serve them up in a vendor directory
-* Your '/phrases' route should return phrases as JSON
+* Your '/phrases' index route should return all the phrases as JSON
 * Use AJAX to GET phrases
-* Render the phrases on the index page using underscore templating
+* Template the phrases on the index page using underscore

 ##Sprint Two

 ###User Stories
 **A User should be able to create a new phrase by submitting a form**

-* The DOM should maintain state accordingly
+* The DOM should update state accordingly

 * The phrase should persist with a page refresh

 **A User should be able to delete any phrase**

-* The DOM should update accordingly
+* The DOM should update state accordingly

 * The removed phrase should remain removed upon a page refresh

 ###General Guidelines

 * Create a form for the user to add a new catchphrase
-* Send an AJAX POST with form data, overiding the default behavior - only after the post is successful, update the view according
+* Send an AJAX POST with form data, overiding the default behavior.
+Only after the post is successful, update the view according
 * Add a delete button next to each phrase.
 When a user clicks the button, delete the corresponding phrase from the backend (the ids should match); once the delete is successful, update the view accordingly.

 ##Sprint Three

 We will be building the last interation of Catchphrasely!
+Make sure you've been pacing yourself up until now and taking plenty of breaks.

 Before you start, *make sure* you've completed the first two parts; you *must* have routes for **Reading, Creating, and Deleting** your phrases.

 ###User Stories
 **A User should be able to see the same phrases in the application, even if the server restarts.** (The phrase data is *persistent*.)

-* Phrase data is persistent
+* All phrase data should persist

 **A User should be able to read, create, and delete data from the database**

-* See existing phrases (served from the DB)
+* Existing phrases should all be served from the DB
-* Save new phrases (permanently to the DB)
+* New phrases should be permanently saved to the DB
-* Delete specific phrases (from the DB)
+* Deleting phrases should perminently remove them from the DB

 ###General Guidelines

 * Make sure you can successfully connect to your Mongo DB & run CRUD commands from the Node REPL / console.
 Test this beforehand!
-* Use a `seed` file to make initially populating & reseting your database's content easier
+* Try using a `seed` file to make initially populating & reseting your database's content easier
 * Make sure your routes perform CRUD action on the database that follows a RESTful convention